MrChromebox/website/docs/fwscript.md

 The update check compares your current firmware date against the latest available firmware file for your device.

+### Automatic Data Preservation

+When flashing firmware (UEFI Full ROM or Custom Firmware), the script automatically preserves critical device-specific data to ensure your device maintains its unique identifiers and optimal performance.
+This happens transparently - you don't need to do anything.

+**What data is preserved:**

+* **Serial Number:** Your device's unique serial number (if present in the current firmware).
+This maintains device traceability and identification.

+* **Hardware ID (HWID):** The board-specific hardware identifier that identifies your device model.
+This is essential for proper firmware identification and updates.
+For stock firmware, this is extracted from the GBB region; for UEFI firmware, it's extracted from CBFS.

+* **Vital Product Data (VPD):** Contains manufacturing and device-specific information including:
+  * **MAC Address:** The unique Ethernet MAC address (critical for Chromeboxes)
+  * Region/localization data
+  * Manufacturing date and other product identifiers
+  * Calibration data for certain hardware components

+* **RW_MRC_CACHE:** Memory Reference Code cache containing memory training data.
+Preserving this significantly speeds up the first boot after flashing (by up to 60 seconds), as the system doesn't need to retrain memory timings.

+* **SMMSTORE:** Firmware region containing UEFI NVRAM variables (on UEFI firmware).
+This preserves your boot order, boot entries, and other UEFI settings when updating UEFI firmware.

+**When preservation occurs:**

+* Installing/updating UEFI Full ROM firmware
+* Flashing custom firmware
+* Restoring stock firmware (VPD and HWID are merged when available)

+**Why this matters:**

+* **Chromeboxes:** Without VPD preservation, the Ethernet MAC address would be lost, requiring manual configuration or resulting in a duplicate/invalid MAC address on the network.
+* **All devices:** Preserving the HWID ensures the correct firmware can be identified for future updates.
+* **Performance:** MRC cache preservation means you don't experience slow first boots after firmware updates.
+* **Convenience:** SMMSTORE preservation means your boot order and UEFI settings persist across firmware updates.

+The script handles all data extraction, validation, and injection automatically.
+If any component cannot be extracted from the current firmware, the script will continue safely - the only impact is that specific data won't be available in the new firmware (e.g., you may need to set a new HWID or MAC address manually).

 ### Script Functions Explained

 *   **Install/Update the RW_LEGACY Firmware**